anhkiet71199/datascience_project/README.md

 ### Fake news detection
 This project aims to detect fake news on the internet.
 In this project, I have employed techniques such as removing stopwords and special characters, as well as stemming words.
 I utilized the TF-IDF method to vectorize the data and employed machine learning techniques for prediction.

+### Data ETL pipeline
+In my project, I utilize the Keras Fashion MNIST dataset, employing an ETL (Extract, Transform, Load) approach.
+I extract data from this dataset, perform necessary transformations, and then store it in an SQLite3 database.
+This stored data is later loaded for subsequent use within another project.

 ## Getting Started

 To explore the details and source code of each project, please visit the corresponding directories in our repository.
 I hope these projects will be useful and engaging for you.